lblod/form-content-service/README.md

 ### No Modified Simple Paths in fields or generator scopes

 Fields and Generators can each define a scope.
 This service supports simple paths (e.g. `foaf:name`) and complex paths (e.g. `( [ sh:inversePath mandaat:isAangesteldAls ] foaf:name )`).
 However, modified simple paths are **not supported** (e.g. `[ sh:inversePath mandaat:isAangesteldAls ]`).
 Luckily, these can always be written in their complex form, which IS supported: `( [ sh:inversePath mandaat:isAangesteldAls ] )` (note the wrapping brackets in this case, signifying a linked list in RDF).

+### Lenient Form Validity Checks

+The validity of all forms is checked at startup, but the parsing library that we currently use (N3) is lenient and will sometimes still parse a form, even if it uses unknown prefixes.
+Therefore the full validity of the forms at runtime cannot be guaranteed, they just pass through a best effort check.